-At Lea Endowed Church of England School we are committed to providing an excellent education for our children.
-We seek to follow God's example to love Him, and each other, in all that we do.
+At Lea Endowed Church of England School we provide an excellent education for our children.
+We follow God's example, by loving Him, and each other, in all that we do.

 Our whole school family is encouraged to achieve their full, God given potential and shine in their own special way.